sokolj1/minimal-mistakes/_posts/2018-11-12-Interpreting-Logistic-Regression.md

 ## Background

+### Assumptions

+Before logistic regression can be considered a valid statistics test, several test assumptions must be confirmed:

+* Assume linear relationship between independent variables and logit function

+* No mulitcollinearity

+* No significant outliers

 Logistic regression is used to predict dichotomous (binary) variables.
 Here are a few classification examples:

 * Presence of disease? (yes/no)